half-potato/garage/README.md

 # garage

+The difference is this fork actually installs???????
+I don't even know what's going on over there.

 garage is a framework for developing and evaluating reinforcement learning algorithms.
 It includes a wide range of continuous control tasks plus implementations of algorithms.

 garage is fully compatible with [OpenAI Gym](https://gym.openai.com/).
 All garage environments implement gym.Env, so all garage components can also be used with any environment implementing gym.Env.